The future of home ownership is coming to Las Vegas.

 The Consumer Electronics Show, or CES, is the annual celebration of all things tech, fun, and cool.
 Last year saw an entire section of the show dedicated to technologies that help our homes work, from learning thermostats to refrigerators that order groceries for us.

-However, smart homes are becoming more than than slick appliances.
+However, smart homes are becoming more than slick appliances.
 Security systems, window blinds, audio devices, garage doors, and lighting are able to communicate and work together to make our lives more efficient and in some case, even more affordable.

 The smart home economy is building, expected to take in more than $3.5 billion in the coming year.